www.cpcalive.com

 |OUTASCOFF see chapter V - Accentued characters

-|PRINT, "chains" output a character string towards the output_file.
+|PRINT, "string" output a character string in the PRN file.

-(Command equivalent to the command PRINT#8,"chains";)
+(Command equivalent to the command PRINT#8,"string";)

 |INK,PEN,R,G,B change PEN color.
-Letters R,G,B représents Red,Green and Blue values (0 to 255)
+R,G,B for Red,Green and Blue values (range 0 to 255)

 ex: |INK,0,0,255,0 (change PAPER color)